Tee1er/boing/boing/README.md

 # boing

-A Mindustry server wrapper w/ a Discord bot interface.
+Discord bot wrapper for the Mindustry server, using Discord.js